KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 4. Shinran (親鸞), Ad 1173–1263

-Born an aristocrat in 1173, Shinran lost both parents early in life, a tragedy that was his first realization of the impermanence of life.
-Subsequent practice at Mount Hiel (see above) for 20 years then did not afford him enlightenment.
+Born an aristocrat in 1173, Shinran lost both parents at an early age, a tragedy that was his first realization of the impermanence of life.
+Subsequent practice at Mount Hiel (see above) for 20 years then failed to afford him enlightenment.
 Instead, he became more disillusioned than ever.

 In frustration, Shinran retreated to Rokkaku-dō Temple to mediate.
 It was here that he supposedly experienced a vision of Avalokitesvara.
 The bodhisattva, in the form of legendary Prince Shotoku, directed Shinran to meet Hōnen (法然), another disillusioned monk.